Updated: Apr 14

-Rebranding...I know the word gives some of you anxiety, because it gave me anxiety too.
-I had spent SO MUCH TIME (and money!) building my first brand identity.
+Rebranding... this word gives some of you anxiety, we know.
 Launching that first iteration of your brand and sharing it with the world is scary – it requires bravery, vulnerability, and a whole lotta faith.
 All that love, passion, and energy you have for your business is powerful stuff.
 But if that love, passion, and energy gets put towards the wrong things (like positioning your brand incorrectly), it can lead you down a dangerous road.

-1. You've changed your official business name.
+1. You've changed your official business name

-2. You want to target a different audience.
+2. You want to target a different audience

 Your target audience impacts every aspect of how you brand yourself.
-It informs your brand story, speaking & writing voice, brand visuals, price point, and so much more!
+It informs your brand story, speaking and writing voice, brand visuals, price point, and so much more!
 Do some market research on this new audience, and make a chart of the similarities and differences they have with your current audience[s].
-If the differences list is WAYYY longer than the similarities, it means that this new audience will most likely respond better to a different set of brand guidelines.
+If the differences list is way longer than the similarities, it means that this new audience will most likely respond better to a different set of brand guidelines.
 So start planning your rebrand now!

-3. You are launching a new line of products or services.
+3. You are launching a new line of products or services

 Are you changing up your product or service menu?
 This can be a big deal for your brand!
 A completely new product or service line that is separate from your current line of business will most definitely require a new brand strategy and design aesthetic.
 Again, assess how different these products/services are from your current offerings.
 If they are aimed at a different target audience, have a completely different price point, or position you in a totally new career field, then REBRAND!

-4. Your current branding is outdated & needs a refresh.
+4. Your current branding is outdated & needs a refresh

 The sad truth is that branding, like anything else, becomes outdated.
 Trends come and go, but your business still needs clients & revenue.
 Which means we need to adapt to keep thriving and keep up with the incoming competition.
 I recommend doing a brand audit with a strategist or designer every 5 years.
 It will give you the opportunity to assess your current branding & whether or not it is delivering the results you need.
 From there, you can make an informed decision about rebranding your business.

-5. You have drastically increased (or decreased) your value & pricing.
+5. You have drastically increased (or decreased) your value & pricing

 Your brand is the face of your business.
 It is the first impression your audience has of you.
 It has the power to land you your dream clients or push them away.
 You're making big changes in your business.
 So invest in your rebrand, because ultimately, it is an investment in YOU!